-f you love shortbread, which I do, this is a great recipe.
-I don’t love overly sweet things so it makes sense that I gravitate towards treats like shortbread because they have a savory element that cookies or cake don’t typically have.
+If you love shortbread, which I do, this is a great recipe!
+I’m not really into overly sweet things so it makes sense that I gravitate towards treats like shortbread.
+Shortbread has a savory element that cookies or cake don’t typically have.
 The downside is that the savory element comes mostly from the fairly large amount of butter it takes to make shortbread cookies, or in this case, shortbread bars.
 But hey- somethings are worth it and this is one of them.

 This recipe is inspired by Ina Garten’s recipe for raspberry crumble bars featured in her “Foolproof” cookbook.
 The major difference between Ina’s recipe and mine is that I prefer to use mixed berry jam over pure raspberry, but that’s a personal choice.
 When given a jam choice, I always go mixed berry.